Kurrt/IOPMKeyChecker/README.md

 3. Execute the program.
 To see the help menu use the flag ```--help```

 ## Quick Tests
-2 keys are built in to check for "hibernation" and "deep sleep" (aka stand by).
+2 keys are built in to check for "hibernation" and "deep sleep" (AKA stand by).
 - To check for hibernation use the flag ```-h``` or ```--hibernation```
 - To check for deep sleep use the flag ```-d``` or ```--deepsleep```